Can I Eat Expired Chicken Whole Cooked Including Roasted Rotisserie Barbecued?

 Can I eat Chicken Whole Cooked Including Roasted Rotisserie Barbecued if it's been at room temperature for 6 hours?

-If Chicken Whole Cooked Including Roasted Rotisserie Barbecued has been left at room temperature for 6 hours, it's best to discard it to prevent foodborne illness.
+If Chicken Whole Cooked Including Roasted Rotisserie Barbecued has been left at room temperature for 6 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria multiply rapidly at room temperature, increasing the risk of contamination.

 Does the type of container affect the shelf life of Chicken Whole Cooked Including Roasted Rotisserie Barbecued?